96boards/website/go/2018-arrow-shiratech-hack/README.md

 ## Scope

 - Create a working project using the provided kit
-- For the project it is mandatory to use the Dragonboard 410C and at least one of the Shiratech Mezzanines provided in the kit.
+- For the project it is mandatory to use the Dragonboard 410c (or other Arrow 96Boards) and at least one of the Shiratech Mezzanines provided in the kit.
-- Use as many features of the provided Hardware as possible, add other elements such as sensors, toys, … and create the most amazing/crazy/fancy demo of all.
+- Use as many features of the provided Hardware as possible, add other elements such as sensors, toys, etc… and create the most amazing/crazy/fancy demo of all.
+- Judges will score each project based on the following criteria:
+   - Technical Difficulty
+   - Innovation
+   - Creativity
+   - Usefulness/Practicality
+   - Business Potential

 ***